codeGROOVE-dev/r2r-docs/docs/troubleshooting.md

 ### Dashboard is slow

-See [Dashboard - FAQ & Troubleshooting](dashboard.md#dashboard-is-slow-or-unresponsive) for detailed solutions.
+See [Dashboard - Troubleshooting](dashboard.md#troubleshooting) for detailed solutions.

 **Quick fixes**: